 At this time the freshwater removal rate is not expected to be greater than 10% of the process water demand at the ore processing plant, however the maximum freshwater removal rate will be determined during the Permit to Take Water application phase.
 Freshwater will be taken in accordance with conditions associated with the Permit to Take Water, when approved.
 The water removal is intended to supplement recycled site water.

-The water recycled from the reclaim pond through the reclaim pipeline is proposed to minimize freshwater uptake needs.
+The water recycled from the TMF pond is proposed to minimize freshwater uptake needs.
 Additional water may be reclaimed from the polishing pond.